Using the Text Block

 Why does some of my text appear different from the rest of my text?

-Most likely this is a result of copying and pasting text into a Text Block.
-Copying and pasting text from an external source into the text block can cause issues with formatting.
-If you need to paste text into the text block you should use the Paste as Plain Text button.
+This is probably a result of copying and pasting text into a Text Block.
+Copying and pasting text from an external source can cause formatting issues.
+If you need to paste text into the Text Block, use the Paste as Plain Text button instead.
 It looks like a lower case t inside of a box.